algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 ### Software structure

-The software structure will be divided into 4 parts : The CPU, the machine code , the interpreter and the main.
+The software structure will be divided into 5 parts : The CPU, the FileReader, the machine code , the interpreter and the main.

-- **CPU** : The CPU will be divided into 6 registers, a memory of 100 bytes, a program counter, a stack and a stack pointer.
+- **CPU** : The CPU will be divided into 6 registers, a memory of 2^16 bytes that you need to define before all so it will be 65536 bytes, a program counter, a stack and a stack pointer.
 The stack will be used to store the return address of the subroutines.
 To structure the CPU we will use a struct.
 After that we will create a function to initialize the CPU.
 We will call it `initializeCPU()`and this function will take the structure of the CPU in parameter.
 Inside this function you will need to initialise registers of the CPU to 0, initialise the memory to 0, initialise the program counter to 0, initialise the stack to 0 and initialise the stack pointer to 0.
 It will looks something like that :

 ``` c
 void initializeCPU(CPU *cpu)